Beautiful Aged Terracotta Pot Paint Makeover

 - A clean, flat, protected area to work on.

-- Clear varnish or sealer of choice to protect your paint finish.
+- Clear varnish or sealer of choice.

 How To Give Terracotta Pots A Pretty Aged Look With Paint